 Offering personalized, luxury items is yet another great way to recognize your top earners.
 Paul Anthony Awards works with top direct selling companies to create custom watches, jewelry and leather goods.
 These beautiful, high-end products are the perfect way to tastefully celebrate the great achievements of your distributors.

 Distributor recognition is an important part of the overall rewards and compensation that a company gives out.
 Most companies provide a range of recognition programs from cars to trips.
 Companies should look at what other companies are doing.
-However, the trick is trying to come up with a unique set of rewards that matches and creates the company culture is an important part of being an effective company.
+However, the trick is to come up with a unique set of rewards that matches and creates the company culture.